So you’re pregnant! Congratulations.

 - There are usually 1-3 free home visits from midwives in the week after you come home from the hospital.

 - Public care can mean long waiting times for appointments.

 - Lack of continuity of care, which means different staff at each appointment and during labour.

-- You might have to share a room with other mothers and babies after the birth.
+- You might have to share a room with other mothers and babies after birth.

-- The time you can stay in hospital after the birth might be limited.
+- The time you can stay in hospital after birth might be limited.

 - Midwifery group programs can fill quickly and you might miss out.

 What does it cost in a private hospital?

 Almost 30% of women choose to have a private obstetrician and to give birth in a private hospital.
 Some women might have a private obstetrician and birth in a public hospital if their doctors have a special agreement with that hospital.